MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 ## Version 16 compatibility

-The following table lists the Business Central 15 versions and the minimum Business Central 16 version that is compatible for upgrade.
+The following table lists the Business Central 16 versions and the minimum 17 version that's compatible for upgrade.

 |Version 16|Version 17|
 |----------|----------|